When is the Best Time to Apply for a Credit Card?

 You’re planning a large purchase or balance transfer

-These offers can potentially save money on interest if you’re transferring high interest debt and are able to pay off purchases or balance transfers before the regular variable APR kicks in.
-Keep in mind that some balance transfer cards may charge a fee to transfer the balance.
+Many cards, including a Discover Balance Transfer Credit Card, allow a limited time to transfer a balance.
+These offers can potentially save money on interest if you’re transferring high-interest debt and are able to pay off purchases or balance transfers before the regular variable APR kicks in.

-It’s possible that you may receive a pre-approval letter for a new credit card in the mail.
-This doesn’t guarantee approval for the card but it does mean you meet some initial qualification criteria.
+It’s possible that you may receive a pre-approval letter from a credit card company in the mail.
+This doesn’t guarantee approval for the card, but that you meet initial qualification criteria and signals that you’ll likely get card approval.

 Things to look for when applying for a credit card

-Credit cards aren’t all alike, and it’s important to carefully review the terms of a particular card before applying.
-Here are five things to consider when applying for a credit card:
+All credit cards have differences, and it’s important to carefully review the terms of a particular card before applying.
+Here are five things to consider when applying for a credit card.

 Will I get approved?